-The Temple of Tranquility project is a community-driven response to the collective traumas and grief experienced throughout the Boulder community following the tragic events and aftermath of March, 22 2021, the Covid-19 pandemic, the Marshall Fire, and associated challenges of the last two years.
+The Temple of Tranquility project is a community-driven response to the collective traumas and grief experienced throughout the Boulder community following the tragic events and aftermath of March, 22 2021, the Covid-19 pandemic, the Marshall Fire, and associated challenges of the last several years.
 The Temple serves as a non-denominational space for contemplation and reverence.
 This setting for participatory experience is designed to foster community healing, personal expression, catharsis and new beginnings.

 Members of our advisory committee, and many among our volunteer corps have experienced how the power of civic artistic creation, most notably in Burning Man’s annual temple project, can help the community express and process trauma, loss, grief and forgiveness.
 Our team strongly feels the call to share this healing experience and opportunity for renewal with the Boulder community.

 Our community’s Temple project involves five core principles:

 - A structural safe-haven and sanctuary experience which are free to the public and easily accessible for planned visits or serendipitous discovery.

 - Collaborative participation in the creation of the ephemeral Temple structure and artistic elements.
 This project is inspired by Burning Man and guided by experienced members of the Burning Man community with decades of combined experience in community building and art project management.

 - A broadly inclusive experience of the completed Temple as a fully participatory space.
 There is no “audience” for this project.
 Rather, we invite participants to leave written thoughts, inspiration, mementos, photos, or art that reflects what they wish to express.